Starlight13/HopcroftKarp-OS4/README.md

 **Matching and Not-Matching edges:** Given a matching M, edges that are part of matching are called Matching edges and edges that are not part of M (or connect free nodes) are called Not-Matching edges.

 **Alternating Paths:** Given a matching M, an alternating path is a path in which the edges belong alternatively to the matching and not matching.
 All single edges paths are alternating paths.
-Examples of alternating paths in middle graph are u0-v1-u2 and u2-v1-u0-v2.

 **Augmenting path:** Given a matching M, an augmenting path is an alternating path that starts from and ends on free vertices.
 All single edge paths that start and end with free vertices are augmenting paths.
-In below diagram, augmenting paths are highlighted with blue color.
 Note that the augmenting path always has one extra matching edge.

 The Hopcroft-Karp algorithm is based on a concept that <br>
 *A matching M is not maximum if there exists an augmenting path.
 It is also true other way, i.e, a matching is maximum if no augmenting path exists*